seamusdemora/seamusdemora.github.io/AutoFS-AnExamplePeristentMountForSynologyNAS.md

 ## Other Potentially Useful, Interesting or Annoying Stuff:

 1. As noted above, I've noticed that each time my OS is updated (or upgraded), Apple's installation routines ***revert*** any changes I've made to my `/etc/auto_master` file.
 I still do not understand **why** Apple does this, but I have been forced to deal with it.
-My current solution is as follows:
+My current solution is to make a backup copy of my configuration files (`auto_master` and `auto_synology`), and set the system-level `immutable` flag on the backups:

    ```zsh
    % cd /etc